Read through each guide

-Read the Intermittent Fasting section.
-If you want, you can choose an 8-hour eating window and make sure all of your meals fall under that window.
+Intermittent Fasting.
+INTERMITTENT FASTING IS HIGHLY RECOMMENDED!
+If you want, you can choose an 8-hour eating window and make sure all of your meals fall within that window.
 A good option is 10 am to 6 pm, or 11 am to 7 pm.
-INTERMITTENT FASTING IS HIGHLY RECOMMENDED!

-Read the Eating Out section.
+Eating Out Guide.
 This will help you make sensible choices while dining away from home.

 Go grocery shopping, so you have everything you need on hand.

-Measure your waist, hips, bust, thigh, and bicep with a fabric measuring tape Write all of this down on the Weight Tracker.
+Measure your waist, hips, bust, thigh, and bicep with a fabric measuring tape Write all of this down so you can see your progress.

 Take before photos.
 You do not need to send them to me.